SOSV

 SOSV is an American venture capital firm that provides pre-seed, seed, Series A and later stage funding to deep tech startups that join its startup development programs, which are located in New York City, Newark, New Jersey, and San Francisco.

 SOSV was founded in 1995 by Sean O'Sullivan.
 It is headquartered in Princeton, New Jersey, with additional offices in Cork, Pune, Shenzhen and Tokyo.

 History

 In July 2018, then governor of New York state Andrew Cuomo announced that the state would invest $25 million in an IndieBio facility in New York City.
 In January 2023, SOSV opened a 30,000 sq. ft.
 IndieBio NY at 7 Penn Plaza in Manhattan.

 In December 2020, TechCrunch's former COO, Ned Desmond joined SOSV as senior operating partner.

 As of November 2021, SOSV has backed approximately 150 startups that are developing climate technologies, with a focus on the transport, supply chain, logistics, and agriculture sectors.

 In September 2021, the New Jersey Economic Development Authority announced that the state was investing $25 million to establish a HAX location in Newark, New Jersey.

 The new 35,000 sq ft HAX office in Newark, New Jersey opened officially in April 2024.
-As of April 2024, SOSV reported approximately US$1.5 billion in assets under management.